Grandparenting: Bonding with Grandchildren

-- Use FaceTime to communicate on a regular basis.
-Being able to see you makes the interaction more concrete, especially for the littlest ones.
+- Use Face Time, Marco Polo, or similar technology to communicate on a regular basis.
+Being able to see grandparents makes the interaction more concrete, especially for the littlest ones.

 - If you travel a lot, send a postcard from each destination you visit.

-How to Bond with Your Grandchildren In-Person
+How to Bond with Grandparents in Person

-Grandparent Activities to do with Infants and Toddlers
+Grandparent Activities for Infants and Toddlers

 Grandparent Activities for Preschoolers

-Grandparent Activities for School-Agers
+Grandparent Activities for School Age Children

-- Try putting a jigsaw puzzle together.
+- Working on a puzzle

 - Your mom or dad was a blessing when you returned from maternity leave – providing excellent care for your child in a way that only grandparents can.
 But you may not have that level of support forever.
 Consider the benefits of an early childhood education program and how you can smoothly transition your whole family when it’s time.